google/highwayhash/README.md

 Hash functions are widely used, so it is desirable to increase their speed and security.
-This package provides three hash functions that are resistant to hash flooding and outperform existing algorithms: a faster version of SipHash, a data-parallel variant of SipHash using tree hashing, and an even faster algorithm we call HighwayHash.
+This package provides three 'strong' (well-distributed and unpredictable) hash functions: a faster version of SipHash, a data-parallel variant of SipHash using tree hashing, and an even faster algorithm we call HighwayHash.

-SipHash is a fast but cryptographically strong pseudo-random function by Aumasson and Bernstein [https://www.131002.net/siphash/siphash.pdf].
+SipHash is a fast but 'cryptographically strong' pseudo-random function by Aumasson and Bernstein [https://www.131002.net/siphash/siphash.pdf].

 SipTreeHash slices inputs into 8-byte packets and computes their SipHash in